jcavenue/Javascript-Reviewer/Resources/Javascript Objects/Notes.md

 	user6.increment();
 ```

-As soon as we create a new object newUser there is a hidden property created along side with it, which is what we called "**__ proto __**".
-Itong properties na ay pinapalitan ng object.prototype to access functionStore.
+As soon as we create a new object newUser by passing the userfunctionstore as an argument inside our object.create there is a hidden property created along side with it, which is what we called "**__ proto __**" na nakalink sa userFunctionStore object.

 ---